 2. Boost Your Persuasion Skills

 Got two minutes between meetings or while waiting for a train?
-Watch this two-minute video on how to be more persuasive—you’ll be totally prepared when you’re selling your skills to a hiring manager come January.
+Watch this two-minute video on how to be more persuasive—you’ll be totally prepared when you’re selling your skills to a hiring manager in a few weeks.

 3. Create a List of Dream Companies